Months of QA, completed in hours with OwlityAI.

 Myth 3: AI testing tools can’t handle complex applications

 Sophisticated stock exchange app, strictly regulated fintech solution, or medtech software with many integrations — AI can’t help but fail in these niches.
-A common misconception, indeed.
+A common misconception about AI in testing, indeed.
 Skepticists think that this technology is only suited for simple, repetitive test cases and struggle with complex apps.

 The reality

 It’s more like vice versa.
-Traditional scripted automation will struggle with API, dynamic interfaces, and intricate dependencies within a particular app.
-On the other hand, autonomous testing tools adapt to dynamic environments and don’t need constant oversight due to their self-healing capabilities and advanced analyzing features.
+Traditional scripted automation will struggle with API, dynamic interfaces, and intricate dependencies within a particular app, despite myths about artificial intelligence suggesting otherwise.
+On the other hand, AI testing tools adapt to dynamic environments and don’t need constant oversight due to their self-healing capabilities and advanced analyzing features.

 How and where AI excels:

-- Self-healing: The tool detects UI changes – element shifts, renaming, or repositioning – and updates test scripts.
-Your test library will always be up-to-date and robust.
+• Self-healing: The tool detects UI changes – element shifts, renaming, or repositioning – and updates test scripts.
+Your test library will always be up-to-date and robust, challenging the myth of AI being unreliable for long-term projects.

-- Handling real-world conditions: Autonomous QA tools simulate various network conditions, device configurations, and user interactions.
+• Handling real-world conditions: AI QA tools simulate various network conditions, device configurations, and user interactions.
 It’s another misconception that AI can’t create real-world situations.
 It can.

 Myth 4: AI is expensive and only for large enterprises